kmx-io/runj/README.md

 This will run sh full speed on your 32 core server.

-More seriously, I needed to speed up my test infrastructure which is shell-based and want to run commands in parallel. -1 will use all the available cores.
+I needed to speed up my test infrastructure which is shell-based and want to run commands in parallel. -1 will use all the available cores.

 ```sh